robertdfrench/ifuncd-up/README.md

 ### Detecting CPU Features
 Suppose you have an application that must run on a wide variety of x86 CPUs.
 Depending on the specific features of the current CPU, you may prefer to use different algorithms for the same task.
-The idea behind IFUNC was to allow programs to check for CPU features the first time a function is called, and thereafter use an implementation that will be most appropriate for that CPU.
+The original idea behind IFUNC was to allow programs to check for CPU features the first time a function is called, and thereafter use an implementation that will be most appropriate for that CPU.

 Take a look at [`cpu_demo.c`](code/cpu_demo.c):